 A. Yes, this is normal.
 The areas can stay red for up to two weeks.
-Redness, warmth and itching are common occurrences after skin testing, especially with the tests on the arms.
-You make take ibuprofen (cautions: if you have asthma you may need to avoid ibuprofen and asprin) or acetaminophen at the recommended dose on the package.
-You may also use an over-the counter hydrocortisone cream at the site.
+Redness, warmth, and itching are common occurrences after skin testing, especially with the tests on the arms.
+You may take ibuprofen (cautions: if you have asthma you may need to avoid ibuprofen and aspirin) or acetaminophen at the recommended dose on the package.
+You may also use an over-the-counter hydrocortisone cream at the site.

 Q. I have increased shortness of air and wheezing.
 What can I do?

 A. Follow your asthma care plan, if you have one.
-Use your rescue inhaler or nebulizer (Albuterol, Xopenex , Maxair, Combivent, or Atrovent) at the dose and interval recommended .
+Use your rescue inhaler or nebulizer (Albuterol, Xopenex, Maxair, Combivent, or Atrovent) at the dose and interval recommended.
 If you are already doing this, contact the office for an appointment.
-If you’re having a severe episode you should seek emergency medical care immediately at the nearest hospital emergency room.
+If you are having a severe episode, you should seek emergency medical care immediately at the nearest hospital emergency room.